-The capital management strategy of the Company is to optimise shareholder value by managing the level, mix and use of capital resources.
+The capital management strategy of the Company is to optimise shareholder value, having regard to the need to hold sufficient capital to protect the interests of policy holders, and comply with relevant regulatory requirements, by managing the level, mix and use of capital resources.
 The primary objective is to ensure there are sufficient capital resources to maintain and grow the business, in accordance with risk appetite.
 The Company's Internal Capital Adequacy Assessment Process (ICAAP) provides the framework to ensure that it is capitalised to meet internal and external requirements.
 The ICAAP is reviewed regularly and, where appropriate, adjustments are made to reflect changes in the capital needs and risk profile of the Company.

-The Company is a licensed insurance company in accordance with the Insurance (Prudential Supervision) Act 2010 (the Act).
-The Company manages its capital in accordance with the requirements of the Act and the Solvency Standard for Non-life Insurance Business (the Solvency Standard) issued by the Reserve Bank of New Zealand.
+The Company is a licensed insurance company in accordance with the Insurance (Prudential Supervision) Act 2010 (IPSA).
+The Company manages its capital in accordance with the requirements of IPSA and the Solvency Standard for Non-life Insurance Business (the Solvency Standard) issued by the Reserve Bank of New Zealand.